Alice de Araujo Transformation Consulting

 Oh, and here's a promise that my sentence will be shorter and my paragraphs less complex from this point onwards.
 Or possibly longer and more complex, depending on how the mood takes me.

 We all live in a huge Victorian semi in the popular leafy M20 suburb of South Manchester, England.
 (No, we don't support Manchester United.
 Or Manchester City.
 Well, actually the dogs might do - I've never asked them.)
-Our house was built in 1875, and judging by the current decor hasn't been updated since.
+Our house was built in 1875, and judging by the decor we inherited when we moved in, hadn't been updated since.
 Before we moved to our current Victorian home in January 2012, we lived in an adorable two-bed 1950s semi around the corner.
 But much as we loved our little casa from the fabulous fifties - era of Dior's New Look, rock and roll, Teddy Boys, Some Like It Hot, scarlet lipstick and seamed stockings - and swore that if we ever needed more space we'd put up a teepee in the back garden - when our first daughter arrived with a shed-load of multi-coloured plastic accoutrements, we bit the bullet and moved round the corner to acquire nearly 3000 square feet of original cornices/mouldings/bay windows/high ceilings/turquoise bathroom/red master bedroom.

 When I'm not glued to my laptop writing this blog, updating my Instagram, knocking plaster and horsehair off the walls, running with my dogs, wrangling my kids or knocking back margaritas, I'm busy with my full-time job.
 I work in IT-enabled business transformation, which is one of those professions where if you know what those words mean then I don't have to explain any further, and if you don't know what they mean then I won't explain as you'd probably fall asleep part-way through.
 In my spare time, I'm also on the board of a community group that runs a local Edwardian swimming pool.
 Yes, I'm quite tired and I don't sit down much.